baptism

 As we celebrate the baptism of Jesus by John we reflect on the word baptism, which comes from the Greek word βαπτίζω (baptizo) and means “dip” or “plunge.”
 Baptism as it’s usually mentioned in the Bible is a dipping or submerging of the person being baptized into water.
 John’s baptism involved dunking people in the Jordan River as a sign of washing.
 The Gospel According to John 1:24–34 (NABRE) describes John baptizing people for repentance and the forgiveness of their sins.

 From the difference in these accounts, we see that even the authors of the synoptic Gospels had a somewhat different understanding of the significance of and need for Jesus to be baptized.
-Consider why you think Jesus might have wanted to be baptized, and why he might have chosen John to do so.
+Consider why you think Jesus might have wanted to be baptized, and why he might have chosen John to perform this baptism.

 How does your own baptism contribute to your ministry of Christianity?